tanushree-dataanalytics/MMM_DataStory/README.md

 VIF above 10 — serious, coefficients are unreliable

 ### Regularisation
 A technique used in Ridge regression that adds a small penalty to prevent any one variable from receiving an unrealistically large coefficient.
-It deliberately trades a tiny bit of accuracy for a lot of stability — useful when channels are correlated.
+It deliberately trades a tiny bit of accuracy for a lot of stability, which is useful when channels are correlated.
 ### Baseline revenue
 The revenue the company would have made even with zero advertising.
 This includes loyal repeat customers, organic traffic, word of mouth, and general market demand.
-In most real MMMs, baseline is 60–80% of total revenue — advertising is incremental on top of an existing business.
+In most real MMMs, baseline is 60–80% of total revenue, advertising is incremental on top of an existing business.

 ### What transformations are applied to the data?
 Raw spend numbers cannot go straight into a regression model.
 Two transformations are applied first, in this exact order: adstock first, then saturation.